ray-project/ray/doc/source/serve/tutorials/intel-habana-gaudi-inference.md

 ## Running a sharded model on multiple HPUs

-This example shows how to deploy a Llama2-70b model using 8 HPUs orchestrated by DeepSpeed.
+This example deploys a Llama2-70b model using 8 HPUs orchestrated by DeepSpeed.

 The example requires caching the Llama2-70b model.
 Run the following Python code in the Habana container to cache the model.